-The Qatar tournament was Messi’s last World Cup and his last attempt at football immortality.
+The Qatar tournament is Messi’s last World Cup and his last attempt at football immortality.
 The Argentine, who wears the No.10 jersey for both his national side and club, Paris Saint-Germain (PSG), has made it clear that he won’t play at the next edition which is to be hosted jointly by Canada, Mexico and the United States.

 View this post on Instagram

 After winning the semi-final match against Croatia on 13 December, Messi told Argentine media outlet Diario Deportivo Ole that the final of the 2022 FIFA World Cup will be his last game at the quadrennial tournament.

 “I feel very happy, to be able to achieve this, to finish my World Cup journey by playing my last game in a final,” Messi said, adding, “It’s many years for the next one and I don’t think I’ll be able to do it.
 And to finish like this, it’s the best.”

 After winning the World Cup, Messi again hinted that the Qatar edition was his last but that he would play for Argentina in some more matches.

 “Obviously I wanted to complete my career with this – I can’t ask for more.
 Finishing my career this way is impressive.
 After this, what else?
 I have a Copa América, a World Cup, almost at the very end,” he said, according to The Guardian.

 “I love football, what I do.
 I enjoy being part of the national team, the group.
 I want to enjoy a couple more matches being a world champion,” added Messi.